beepbeep4/OffersAPI/README.md

 A REST API, allowing for offers to be queried, created and cancelled.
 Uses Spring, Jackson, Cucumber and JUnit.
 Offers are persisted to **/resources/offers.json**.
 Run **Launcher** to start the web service.
 Run **TestRunner** to launch automated behaviour driven tests.

-*Please note that the automated tests reset their state after completion and do not use the same offers.JSON file as the main web service.*
+*Note that the automated tests reset their state after completion and do not use the same offers.JSON file as the main web service.*

 An offer consists of an offer id, price, description, cancelled state and expiry date.
 E.g:
 ```